RohanNagar/RohanNagar.github.io/_posts/2017-10-01-simple-facebook-oauth-using-sfauthenticationsession.md

 In the closure, we first check for any errors (for example, if the user canceled at any point) and return if we find those errors.
 Then, we use our helper function to get the access token from the URL that Facebook called.
-Remember, Facebook calls our redirect URL with the fragement parameter `access_token`, which is what we look for here.
+Remember, Facebook calls our redirect URL with the fragment parameter `access_token`, which is what we look for here.
 At this point in the closure, we will have our token!
 You can send the token to your backend or do anything you want with it.

 Finally, we start the authentication session by calling the `start()` function on the object.